iwurui/qnap8528-docker/README.md

 Sounds amazing right? below are instruction to install and use this module for yourself!
 If you install this module, please be kind and run a few tests to verify that all the features are working properly and report back either by creating a new issue or emailing me at `qnap8528 [AT] giddi.net`.

-**Note**: QM2/expansion card are not supported currently, I do not have the hardware to test and develop,\
+**Note**: QM2/expansion card are not supported currently (it seems that most of them are not controlled by the EC anyway), \
-contributions and research comments are welcome (issue: https://github.com/0xGiddi/qnap8528/issues/6)
+Waiting on hardware for testing, contributions and research comments are welcome (issue: https://github.com/0xGiddi/qnap8528/issues/6)

 ## Installation Instructions
 Before installing, please check the *Supported Models* table and see that your device is supported by this module, if your device is not yet supported, please check seethe Q&A for more information.
 The following instructions have been tested on *Debian 12 x64*.